Hesperian Health Guides

 2. The probable due date.
 If you were able to figure out the due date from the mother’s last monthly bleeding, measuring the womb can help you see if this due date is probably correct.
 If you were unable to figure out her due date from her monthly bleeding, measuring the womb can help you figure out a probable due date.
 This should be done during the first checkup.

 3. How fast the baby is growing.
-At each checkup, measure the womb to see if the baby is growing at a normal rate.
+At each checkup, measure the womb to see if the baby is growing well.
 If it is growing very fast or very slow, there may be a problem.

 MW Ch8 Page 130-1.png